 We are seeing more erosion control and geosynthetics apps emerge, though.
 Manufacturers are finding ways of developing convenient mobile tools to assist the wide-reaching communication needs of engineering and construction personnel.

-Here, we check in with six offerings available commonly in the iTunes and Google Play stores and which give a fairly rounded view of the approaches companies are taking to mobile geosynthetics apps.
+Here, we check in with seven offerings available commonly in the iTunes and Google Play stores and which give a fairly rounded view of the approaches companies are taking to mobile geosynthetics apps.

 EROSION CONTROL & GEOSYNTHETICS APPS